JCMexplains/writing-for-success-2023/textbook.md

 #### Data Sets

-If you cite raw data compiled by an oroup, such as statistical data, provide the URL where you retrieved the information.
-Provide the name of the oroup that sponsors the site.
+If you cite raw data compiled by a group, such as statistical data, provide the URL where you retrieved the information.
+Provide the name of the group that sponsors the site.

 > US Food and Drug Administration.
 (2009). *Nationwide evaluation of X-ray
 > trends: NEXT surveys performed* \[Data file\].
 Retrieved from